-There is a natural frustration we often feel with ourselves and others when we face gaps between the limitations of our present reality and where we feel we need to be.
+There is a natural frustration we often feel when we face gaps between the limitations of our present reality and where we feel we need to be.
 It also reminds us that growth and time are inextricably linked.

-“If we value what growth enables then we also have to accept that time enables growth.
-And that we need to value both the investment of time and the process of growth as they apply to ourselves and others.”
+“If we value what growth enables then we also have to accept that time enables growth.”

 Welcome to The United Colours of Wanis.